 - GRAX logging never contains your Salesforce records or any system secrets.

-- Logs utilize the same authenticated hq.grax.com connection as telemetry.
+- Logs utilize the same authenticated hq.grax.com connection as licensing and telemetry.

 - Access to these logs is tightly controlled internally at GRAX.

 - Logs are only retained for 15 days by default.